ChorusOne/opus-pool-sdk/book/guide/1-installation.md

 console.log(vault); // '0x95d0db03d59658e1af0d977ecfe142f178930ac5'
 ```

-This function will return a list of default vault addresses, allowing you to fully leverage the capabilities of the Opus SDK in your project.
+This function will return a list of default vault addresses, allowing us to fully leverage the capabilities of the Opus SDK in our project.

 ### Option 2: Using Custom Vault Addresses